phmdivalto/VSTS-FTPUploader/README.md

  - Deploy only the deployment files.
  Certain files and folders are then excluded like *.vb and *.cs and more.
  - Delete old files
- Deletes all the existing files on the FTP server before uploading.
+ On the FTP server, deletes the files/folders which do not exist in the local folder.

 ## Change Log
+Version: 1.0.25 - 26th of January 2017
+- Use System.Net.WebProxy.
+- Add file marker : App_Offline.htm.
+- Change delete old files : on the FTP server, deletes the files/folders which do not exist in the local folder.

 Version: 1.0.24 - 8th of Febuary 2016
 - Parameter bug fix in connection with the new 'Use binary' feature.